oroinc/documentation/backend/security/access-rules.rst

 - **checkRootEntity** --- Determines whether the root entity should be protected.
 The default value is `true`.
 - **checkRelations** --- Determines whether entities associated with the root entity should be protected.
 The default value is `true`.

-The options that can change the behaviour of access rules:
+The options that can change the behavior of access rules:

  - **aclDisable** --- Allows to disable the |AclAccessRule|.
 The default value is `false`.
  - **aclCheckOwner** --- Enables checking of the current joined entity if it is the owner of the parent entity.